2026 Arizona elections: Corporation Commission

+Incumbents Kevin Thompson and Nick Myers, both Republicans, are running for re-election.

 State Legislature

 All 90 seats in both chambers of the Arizona State Legislature are up for election in 2026.
 Republicans held small majorities in both chambers, with a 17-13 majority in the State Senate, and 33-27 in the State House.
 These chambers will be highly competitive and are being targeted by Democrats.

 Supreme Court

 Supreme Court chief justice John Lopez IV is up for a retention election in 2026.
 He was appointed by former Governor Doug Ducey in 2016 and has not stated his intention to run again.

 Ballot propositions

-There are so far three ballot propositions which will appear before voters of Arizona in 2026.
+There will be eight ballot propositions which will appear before voters of Arizona in 2026.

-Introduced by State House Speaker Steve Montenegro (R-LD29), would "Declare drug cartels to be terrorist organizations".